 For example, a chatbot can send notifications about new upcoming events, lectures, and seminars that might be useful for your employees.
 Also, it can send relevant content like articles, videos, and other learning material.
 Finally, the chatbot can send quizzes or ask a few questions to test your employees and provide you with a report about results.

 10. Don’t miss any great idea from your employees

 Having a lot of employees means there are many great ideas in their head that your company can benefit from.
 The problem is that in a big enterprise company, not all of these ideas reach someone who is making decisions.
 Often these ideas are dying unheard or forgotten.
 Enterprise chatbots can work as an idea pitching platform.

 Let’s say that Bill, your employee, has an idea or a suggestion.
-For his idea to be heard, Bill has to go to different departments, pitch his idea over and over again, collect tons of approves from various departments, and then his idea might be implemented.
+For his idea to be heard, Bill has to go to different departments, pitch his idea over and over again, and collect tons of approval from various departments, and his plan might be implemented.
 And all of this will take from Bill a lot of time and resources.